testsmt/yinyang/docs/fusion.rst

 Fusion
 ===============
-Fusion is a metamorphic testing approach which can work with a single SMT solver.If multiple suitable SMT solvers are available for your use-case, we recommend using ``opfuzz`` instead.
+Fusion is a metamorphic testing approach than can work with a single SMT solver.If multiple suitable SMT solvers are available for your use-case, we recommend using ``opfuzz`` instead.

 Basic Idea